-12 Patch for the listings package
+13 Patch for the listings Package

 It is well-known that the listings package outputs weird results for Japanese input.
-The listings package makes most of letters active and assigns output command for each letter [2].
+The listings package makes most of letters active and assigns output command for each letter ([2]).
 But Japanese characters are not included in these activated letters.
-For pTEX series, there is no method to make Japanese characters active; a patch jlisting.sty [3] resolves the problem forcibly.
+For pTeX series, there is no method to make Japanese characters active; a patch jlisting.sty ([4]) resolves the problem forcibly.

-In LuaTeX-ja, the problem is resolved by using process_input_buffer callback.
-The callback function inserts the output command before each letter above U+0080.
+In LuaTeX-ja, the problem is resolved by using the process_input_buffer callback.
+The callback function inserts the output command (active character U+FFFFF) before each letter above U+0080.
 This method can omits the process to make all Japanese characters active (most of the activated characters are not used in many cases).

-If $\underline{{\tt listings.sty}}$ and ${\tt LuaTeX-ja}$ were loaded, then the patch $\underline{{\tt lltjp-listings.sty}}$ is loaded automatically at ${\tt begin{document}}$.
+If the listings package and Lua T_EX -ja were loaded, then the patch lltjp-listings is loaded automatically at $\ensuremath{\texttt{begin}}$ {document}.